mui/material-ui/docs/src/pages/components/tooltips/tooltips-es.md

 ## Explora

-Un tooltip puede ser interactivo.
+Tooltips are interactive by default (to pass [WCAG 2.1 success criterion 1.4.13](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus)).
+No se cerrará cuando el usuario pase sobre el tooltip antes de que el `leaveDelay` expire.
 No se cerrará cuando el usuario pase sobre el tooltip antes de que el `leaveDelay` expire.

-{{"demo": "pages/components/tooltips/InteractiveTooltips.js"}}
+{{"demo": "pages/components/tooltips/NonInteractiveTooltips.js"}}

-## Elementos deshabilitados
+## Disabled elements

 By default disabled elements like `<button>` do not trigger user interactions so a `Tooltip` will not activate on normal events like hover.
 To accommodate disabled elements, add a simple wrapper element, such as a `span`.